FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Supplementary Material

 \subsubsection{Ablation on Number of Frames for each Branch}

-Table \ref{tab:ablation_number_frames} examines the impact of varying the number of frames inputted to each branch.
-This ablation study shows that providing each branch with the same frame count appears beneficial when it comes to our Dual Branch VideoMamba architecture, likely due to more balanced representation learning and consistent temporal context across branches.
+Tab.~\ref{tab:ablation_number_frames} examines the impact of varying the number of frames inputted to each branch.
+This ablation study shows that providing each branch with the same frame count appears beneficial when it comes to our FuseMamba-VD architecture, likely due to more balanced representation learning and consistent temporal context across branches.